GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 The Topics API explainer proposes that topics are derived from a [classifier model](https://github.com/jkarlin/topics#:~:text=classifier) that maps website [hostnames](https://web.dev/same-site-same-origin/#origin) to zero or more topics.

-Analyzing additional information (such as full URLs or page contents) might enable more relevant ads, but might also reduce privacy.
+Analyzing additional information (such as full URLs or page contents) might allow for more relevant ads, but might also reduce privacy.
 The classifier model for mapping hostnames to topics would be publicly available, and the explainer proposes that it should be possible to view the topics for a site via browser developer tools.
 The mapping model would be updated periodically; the frequency of this is still under consideration.